byrnehollander/diy-hasura-heroku-url-sync/README.md

 ### 2. Configure docker-compose.yaml to Use Environment Variables

 This step should be refreshingly straightforward!
-Instead of directly setting `POSTGRES_PASSWORD` and `HASURA_GRAPHQL_DATABASE_URL` in `docker-compose.yaml`, have them read from environment variables.
+Instead of directly setting `POSTGRES_PASSWORD` and `HASURA_GRAPHQL_DATABASE_URL` in `docker-compose.yaml`, you should access their values from [environment variables](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa).
 We already named these env vars in `redeploy.sh`, so you can reference them like so:

 `POSTGRES_PASSWORD: "${DATABASE_PASSWORD}"`